alexfmpe/beam/docs/user-guide/models.md

 ### Converting between tags

-Suppose you have a `Beamable` type paramaterized over a tag `f` and needed one parameterized over a tag `g`.
+Suppose you have a `Beamable` type parameterized over a tag `f` and needed one parameterized over a tag `g`.
 Given a function `conv :: forall a.
 Columnar f a -> Columnar g a`, you can use `changeBeamRep` to convert between the tables.